Nara Itinerary: An Easy Day Trip from Kyoto

 The Nara period occurred during the height of Chinese civilization.
 Japan wanted to emulate China.
 Emperors sent emissaries to China to learn government, art, and Buddhism from them, and the Chinese sent teachers and monks to Japan.

 Japan imported not only ideas but also medicine, musical instruments, furniture, paper, and many more.
-You can view these objects at the Nara National Museum.
+The Nara National Museum houses these objects.

-The National Treasure Museum at Kofukuji Temple has some terrific works of art to view as well.
-Sangatsu Hall also has some beautiful Buddhist sculptures.
+The National Treasure Museum at Kofukuji Temple and Sangatsu Hall have some terrific Buddhist works of art to view.

 5. Friendly Deer